robots-make-art-too/Quiz_2-where-my-classy-children-at/README.md

 - there is _at least_ 1 (one) grand-child baby robot.
 You could say its head was round.
 - I've personally met 2 (two) of the robots that are children; but they have different shapes for heads.
 - 1 (one) of the children I met shares the same head shape as 1 (one) of its parents.
 Both of that child's parents have head shapes that are different than that other child I met.
-- there are three head shapes: triangles(), rectangles(), ellipses()
+- there are three head shapes: triangles(), rectangles(), ellipses().
 - there are _at least_ 3 (three) children with one shape; 2 (two) children with a second shape; and 1 (one) child with a third shape.
-- some of the children could be parents
+- some of the children could be parents.
 - I don't know what their heirarchy is, but there is _definitely_ 1 (one) sharp robot in charge.
-I think it's the _oldest_... so let's call it `oldBot` (do robots age though?)
+I think it's the _oldest_... so let's call it `oldBot` (do robots age though?).
-- Yes, they are all probably related in some way to `oldBot`
+- Yes, they are all probably related in some way to `oldBot`.
-- At least 4 (four) robots come from a single (1) parent (I don't think it's the _same_ single parent for _all_ of them though)
+- At least 4 (four) robots come from a single (1) parent (I don't think it's the _same_ single parent for _all_ of them though).

 ## LITTLE PICTURE